What Can I Do with an Accounting Degree Besides Accounting?

 What To Do With an Accounting Degree

 Advancing your education can prepare you to enter the fast-growing financial world.
-Explore the jobs below to learn more about these alternative careers for accountants:
+While many accountants pursue traditional roles, explore the jobs below to learn more about the alternative careers for accounting degree holders:

 - Auditor: Like accountants, auditors are tasked with reviewing financial documents for accuracy and compliance.
 You could work within an organization as an internal auditor or work externally with clients, according to the U.S. Bureau of Labor Statistics (BLS).
 You might even choose to specialize as an IT auditor, for instance.
 Auditors earned a median of $77,250 in 2021 with a projected growth potential of 6% by 2031.